 Gold is durable because it does not corrode or tarnish and is chemically very stable.
 Gold can always be used as a currency because its value will never depreciate.
 It will always maintain its value, which is why people invest in gold.
 The gold standard is a monetary system in which the value of national currencies is fixed on a certain amount of gold.

+Investing in gold can be done through a Gold IRA, and when doing so, it is important to research the best Gold IRA custodians to ensure that your investment is secure.
 Domestic money, including bank deposits and banknotes, is convertible into gold at a fixed price.
 Gold is used as a standard because of its durability, rarity, and universal acceptance.
 When used as part of the hard money system, it reduces currency volatility.
 Once you've linked your currencies to gold and silver, your economy will be at the mercy of the quantity of them available in your area.

 Silver served as money for thousands of years until the gold standard was introduced in the 19th century.
 Platinum is very rare, much rarer than gold, which is why it became a symbol of prestige and wealth, apparently larger than gold, since platinum is often described as the gold of rich men.
 But as is always the case, gold has value because people say they have it because of its uses, its appearance or its association with status, wealth and power.
 Rupert is a market analyst for Kinesis Money and is responsible for updating the community with information and analysis on the gold and silver markets.